smourph/docker-symfony/README.md

 # Stop all containers
 docker-compose stop

+# Stock docker-sync (if used)
+docker-sync stop

 # Remove all containers
 docker-compose down

 # Remove all containers and all images
 docker-compose down --rmi 'all'

+# Remove all containers and clean docker-sync (if used)
+docker-sync-stack clean

+# Clean docker-sync (if used)
+docker-sync clean
 ```

 ## Issues